August 1, 2025

 You should write a complaint letter when you have a complaint.
 Granted, we have many other methods of complaining these days (lucky customer service reps).

 It’s more common to see someone calling a company’s customer service hotline or even chatting with a representative online.
-A letter is a more formal way of communicating, but it does get the message across that you’re serious enough about this issue to write in.
+A letter is a more formal way of communicating, but it does convey that you’re serious enough about this issue to write in.

-Adjustment letters are a company or individuals responding to a complaint letter.
-The letter should clearly state the company’s stance in the case.
+Companies or individuals respond to complaints by sending adjustment letters.
+The letters should clearly state the company’s stance on the case.

 If you’re siding with the customer, state that immediately.
-If you’re not siding with the customer, be sure to communicate that clearly while still offering exceptional customer service.
+If you’re not, be sure to communicate that clearly while still offering exceptional customer service.

 Dear [Mr.] or [Ms.] [ Name]